MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/network-topology-and-connectivity.md

 - Azure Firewall Manager, now in GA, allows the deployment of Azure Firewall in the Virtual WAN hub.
 Please review the Azure Firewall Manager [product page](/azure/firewall-manager/overview) for an overview of Secured Virtual Hubs and the latest [constraints](/azure/firewall-manager/overview#known-issues).

 - Virtual WAN hub-to-hub traffic via Azure Firewall is currently not supported when the Azure Firewall is deployed inside of the VWAN hub itself (secured virtual hub).
-Several work arounds exist depending on your requirements, including placing the [Azure Firewall in a spoke virtual network](/azure/virtual-wan/scenario-route-through-nva), or using NSGs for traffic filtering.
+Several workarounds exist depending on your requirements, including placing the [Azure Firewall in a spoke virtual network](/azure/virtual-wan/scenario-route-through-nva), or using NSGs for traffic filtering.

 **Design recommendations:**